Brunex0/Projeto-FaceRecognition/README.md

 At this stage, you need to split the training dataset in 80% of the photos to train and 20% for validation.
 You can use `create_train_test_splits.py` to do that.

 ### The config file
-The `config.yml` file contains all the configurations necessary to train, test, prepare the data, to create the pairs for the icbrw and the paths to use to do evaluation.
+The `config.yml` file contains all the configurations necessary to train, test, prepare the data, to create the pairs for the ICB-RW and the paths to use to do evaluation.

 ### Train
 To train the model you need to change the following paths according to the location of your files: